-The extensor digitorum longus attaches to the top of the large bone (tibia) of the lower leg and to 3/4 of the length of the small bone (fibula) of the lower leg.
-It runs down the leg to attach via 4 tendons to bones (phalanges) in the four small toes.
+The extensor digitorum longus attaches to the top of the large bone (tibia) of the lower leg and to 3/4 of the length of the small bone (fibula) of the lower leg to attach via 4 tendons to bones (phalanges) in the four small toes.

 What movements do the Extensor Digitorum Longus control?

 - Bends the foot up toward the front of the body

 Activities that cause Extensor Digitorum Longus muscle pain and symptoms: